pydata/xarray/doc/tutorial.rst

     ds['space']

-    ds['foo']

-Noncoordinate and coordinates are listed explicitly by the :py:attr:`~xray.Dataset.noncoordinates` and :py:attr:`~xray.Dataset.coords` attributes.
+Noncoordinate and coordinate variables are listed explicitly by the :py:attr:`~xray.Dataset.noncoords` and :py:attr:`~xray.Dataset.coords` attributes.

 There are also a few derived variables based on datetime coordinates that you